thacherhussain/hp-api/README.md

 # Harry Potter API

-A simple JSON-based API for getting information on Harry Potter characters.
+A simple JSON-based API for getting information on Harry Potter characters to use for dummy endpoints when first starting personal project applications.

 Hosted at http://potterverse-v2.herokuapp.com